Wilson Loops with Lagrangians: Large Spin OPE and Cusp Anomalous Dimension Dictionary: Introduction

 \section{Introduction}

 The operator product expansion (OPE) encodes the data of a conformal field theory (CFT) in its four-point correlation functions.
 Capturing all CFT data requires infinitely many four-point functions.
 Iterating the OPE, this infinity of data can in turn be packaged in higher-point functions of the simplest operators.
-This is the philosophy of the multi-point bootstrap~\cite{Bercini:2020msp,Bercini:2021jti,Antunes:2021kmm,Buric:2022ucg,Kaviraj:2022wbw,Poland:2023vpn,Antunes:2023dlk,Poland:2023bny,Harris:2024nmr}, which trades an infinity of data for a larger functional complexity.
+This is the philosophy of the multi-point bootstrap~\cite{Bercini:2020msp,Bercini:2021jti,Antunes:2021kmm,Buric:2022ucg,Kaviraj:2022wbw,Poland:2023vpn,Antunes:2023kyz,Poland:2023bny,Harris:2024nmr}, which trades an infinity of data for a larger functional complexity.

 In null polygon limits, this complexity reduces, and the conformal bootstrap is enhanced by dualities with Wilson loops, both at four~\cite{Alday:2013cwa} and higher points~\cite{Bercini:2020msp,Bercini:2021jti}.
 While null squares and pentagons allow for no finite conformal cross ratios, null hexagons are complicated functions of three variables.
-Here, we consider a sweet spot: The null square limit of a five-point function, which has a single finite cross-ratio.
+Here, we consider a sweet spot: The null square limit of a five-point function, which has a single finite cross ratio.

 We will focus on the correlation function of four single-trace lightest scalar operators and the interaction Lagrangian in planar conformal gauge theories.
-Usually such correlators are considered in the context of Lagrangian insertions, where one uses Born-level approximation to obtain integrands for scalar operators~\cite{Eden:2011we}.
-Our goal here is different, we will consider this correlation function at quantum level, which is related to Wilson loops and the cusp anomalous dimension~\cite{Alday:2011ga,Alday:2012hy,Alday:2013ip}.
-In fact, the full four-loop cusp anomalous dimension for $\mathcal{N}=4$ Super Yang-Mills and QCD were computed from this observable~\cite{Henn:2019swt}.
+Such correlators yield integrands for scalar operators~\cite{Eden:2011we}.
+In the null square limit, they probe the quantum corrections to null-square Wilson loops~\cite{Alday:2011ga,Alday:2012hy,Alday:2013ip}, and in particular were used to compute the full four-loop cusp anomalous dimension for $\mathcal{N}=4$ super Yang-Mills (SYM) and QCD~\cite{Henn:2019swt}.